 |Uniform Patrol General Info|

 The Uniform Patrol Division is the most visible unit within the Barrow County Sheriff's Office.
 Deputies assigned to Uniform Patrol are responsible for answering calls for service, including traffic accidents, enforcing the traffic laws throughout the county, serving civil papers and warrants, and working inside the schools of Barrow County.
-The Division is commanded by Major Todd Druse and Captain Mark Peak and incorporates four different units, each with its own supervisors and staff.
+The Division is commanded by Major Todd Druse and Captain Vince Henderson and incorporates four different units, each with its own supervisors and staff.